 Cash flows from operating activities.
-Cash flows from operating activities were \$484.1 million in the 2013 period, an increase of \$110.6 million compared to the 2012 period.
+Cash flows from operating activities were \$760.6 million in the 39 weeks ended November 1, 2013, an increase of \$69.7 million compared to the corresponding 2012 period.
 A significant component of our increase in cash flows from operating activities in the 2013 period compared to the 2012 period was the increase in net income due to increases in sales and gross profit, and lower SG&A expenses as a percentage of sales, as described in more detail above under "Results of Operations."
-Significant components of the increase in cash flows from operating activities were related to working capital, including Accounts payable and Accrued expenses and other.
-Items positively affecting Accrued expenses and other include the adjustment of accruals during the 2012 period resulting from the favorable resolution of income tax examinations, and the timing of accruals and payments for legal settlements, taxes exclusive of taxes on income, and interest on outstanding indebtedness.
-A reduction in stock option exercise activity also had a positive effect on cash flows from operations.
-Changes in Accounts payable had an offsetting impact and was due primarily to the timing and mix of merchandise purchases, the most significant category of which were domestic purchases.
+Significant components of the increase in cash flows from operating activities were related to changes in working capital, including Merchandise inventories, Accounts payable and Accrued expenses and other.
+The impact of the changes in inventory balances, which increased by a lesser amount in the 2013 period compared to the 2012 period, is explained in more detail below.
+Items positively affecting Accrued expenses and other include the timing of accruals and payments for legal settlements and taxes (exclusive of taxes on income), and the adjustment of accruals during the 2012 period resulting from the favorable resolution of income tax examinations.

+Changes in Accounts payable had an offsetting impact and were due primarily to the timing and mix of merchandise purchases and related payments, the most significant category of which were domestic purchases.
+A reduction in stock option exercise activity also had a positive effect on cash flows from operating activities due to the classification of the related tax benefits as financing activities.

 On an ongoing basis, we closely monitor and manage our inventory balances, and they may fluctuate from period to period based on new store openings, the timing of purchases, and other factors.
-Merchandise inventories rose 6% during the first half of 2013 compared to a 7% increase in the first half of 2012.
-In the 2013 period compared to the respective 2012 period, changes in inventory balances in our four inventory categories were as follows: the consumables category increased 11% compared to a 7% increase; the seasonal category increased by 2% compared to a 10% increase; the home products category increased by 6% compared to a 16% increase; and apparel declined by 13% compared to a 4% decline.
+Merchandise inventories rose 8% during the 2013 year to date period compared to a 16% increase in the comparable 2012 period.
+In the 2013 period compared to the respective 2012 period, changes in inventory balances in our four inventory categories were as follows: the consumables category increased 16% compared to a 20% increase; the seasonal category increased by 1% compared to a 13% increase; the home products category increased by 10% compared to a 27% increase; and apparel declined by 14% compared to a 2% decline.

 Cash flows from investing activities.
-Significant components of property and equipment purchases in the 2013 period included the following approximate amounts: \$127 million for improvements, upgrades, remodels and relocations of existing stores; \$66 million related to new leased stores, primarily for leasehold improvements, fixtures and equipment; \$52 million for stores purchased or built by us; \$49 million for distribution and transportation-related capital expenditures; and \$12 million for information systems upgrades and technology-related projects.
+Significant components of property and equipment purchases in the 2013 period included the following approximate amounts: \$167 million for improvements, upgrades, remodels and relocations of existing stores; \$103 million related to new leased stores, primarily for leasehold improvements, fixtures and equipment; \$86 million for distribution and transportation-related capital expenditures; \$65 million for stores purchased or built by us; and \$17 million for information systems upgrades and technology-related projects.
 The timing of new, remodeled and relocated store openings along with other factors may affect the relationship between such openings and the related property and equipment purchases in any given period.
-During the 2013 period, we opened 375 new stores and remodeled or relocated 377 stores.
+During the 2013 period, we opened 577 new stores and remodeled or relocated 534 stores.

-Significant components of property and equipment purchases in the 2012 period included the following approximate amounts: \$86 million for improvements, upgrades, remodels and relocations of existing stores; \$72 million related to new leased stores, primarily for leasehold improvements, fixtures and equipment; \$69 million for stores purchased or built by us; \$63 million for distribution and transportation-related capital expenditures; and \$12 million for information systems upgrades and technology-related projects.
-During the 2012 period, we opened 295 new stores and remodeled or relocated 416 stores.
+Significant components of property and equipment purchases in the 2012 period included the following approximate amounts: \$129 million for improvements, upgrades, remodels and relocations of existing stores; \$115 million related to new leased stores, primarily for leasehold improvements, fixtures and equipment; \$98 million for stores purchased or built by us; \$87 million for distribution and transportation-related capital expenditures; and \$19 million for information systems upgrades and technology-related projects.
+During the 2012 period, we opened 479 new stores and remodeled or relocated 591 stores.